squaremo/starling/docs/rfc/0002-dependencies.md

 This is soft dependence.

-TODO why does this distinction matter?
-(A: at least because soft dependence can be broken if necessary to satisfy hard dependence)
+Why does this distinction matter?
+At least because soft dependence can be broken if necessary to satisfy hard dependence.

 #### Transitions rely on states